 4.4 Once you have successfully opened your new trading account and deposited funds, we will then activate your access to our Research Portal to receive our Premium Trading Service, which includes, but not limited to, the following:

 - Market Alerts – market commentary in written format

-4.5 We provide you with the ability to trade our research and signals via an online platform (accessible on both desktop, mobile and apps) with the broker.
+4.5 We provide you with the ability to trade via an online platform (accessible on both desktop, mobile and apps) with the broker.

 4.6 You will enter into all transactions with the broker an execution only basis.
 An “execution only basis” means you will be solely responsible for all investment decisions and actions on your Account.
 You must therefore rely on your own judgment in respect of all dealings relating to your Account.
 This includes, but is not limited to, opening, closing, or not opening nor closing, a transaction.